pulp/pulp/docs/sphinx/user-guide/installation.rst

 MongoDB Authentication
 -----------------

-To configure pulp for connecting to the MongoDB with username/password authentication use the following steps:
+To configure pulp for connecting to the MongoDB with username/password authentication, use the following steps:
 1. Configure MongoDB for username password authentication.
 See `MongoDB - Enable Authentication <http://docs.mongodb.org/manual/tutorial/enable-authentication/>`_